On normal subgroups of the braided Thompson groups: Normal subgroups over

-Here $\phi_0$ and $\phi_1$ are as defined in Section~\ref{sec:chars}.
 We will prove the theorem by looking at various cases.
 First we take care of the points $[\pm\phi_i]$.
 Here we will appeal to symmetry under an automorphism $\rho \colon \Fbr \to \Fbr$ that switches the roles of $\phi_0$ and $\phi_1$.
 The automorphism $\rho$ takes $(T_-,p,T_+)$, viewed as a split-braid-merge diagram from top to bottom living in $3$-space, and rotates it 180 degrees about an axis passing through the roots of both trees.

 \begin{observation} We have $[\phi_i]\in\Sigma^1(\Fbr)^c$ and $[-\phi_i]\in\Sigma^1(\Fbr)$, for $i=0,1$. \end{observation}

 \begin{proof} First note that we need only check the statements for $\pm\phi_0$, since the automorphism $\rho$ switches the roles of $\phi_0$ and $\phi_1$.